 I got out of the plane at Chennai Airport at about 1 a.m.
 I was pleasantly surprised by the cleanliness and modern layout of the airport.
 Even the air conditioning was working.

 Walking down the long corridor from the plane to Immigration and Customs clearance I noticed all those little things that remind you that you are in India.
-The half finished painting of the walls, the spilt milk shake laying in the centre of the polished concrete walkway, where it will lay for hours yet as people walk around it, until the designated milkshake cleaner, from the appropriate caste comes to clean it up.
+The half-finished painting of the walls, the spilled milkshake laying in the center of the polished concrete walkway, where it will lay for hours yet as people walk around it, until the designated milkshake cleaner, from the appropriate caste comes to clean it up.

 After standing there about ten minutes waiting for someone to come I start to wander around looking for someone in a uniform.
 I find a cluster of uniforms gathered around an office doorway chatting.
 I wave to them and they wave back and smile.
 A gentleman detaches himself from the group and comes over to me.

 “Yes sir, how may I help you?” he wobbles his head and smiles a big smile.
 Teeth in India are so white!

 I explain that I wish to enter India and need someone to stamp my passport and let me through.
 Another smile, he asks me to please wait and walks off.
 Soon another gentleman arrives and ushers me back to the foreigner desk that I had been standing at before.